ProjectTIER/ProjectTIER_R/README.md

 Project TIER protocol, i.e. which components of your analysis should go into which folder.

-## Hierarchy and Description of files and folders
+## Hierarchy and description of files and folders

 Your repository should have the following hierarchy of files and folders: